 - Have a valid seller’s permit issued by the State Board of Equalization;

-(2) Transfer of Firearms & Ammunition
+Transfer and delivery of Firearms & Ammunition

 - Unless unloaded and securely wrapped, or unloaded and in a locked container;

 - Unless the purchaser, transferee, or person being loaned the firearm presents clear evidence of the person’s identity and age to the dealer;

 - Whenever the dealer is notified by DOJ that the person is prohibited by state or federal law from processing, owning, purchasing, or receiving a firearm.18

 - Offer to provide a copy of the DOJ pamphlet which summarizes California firearms laws, and may add the cost of the pamphlet, if any, to the sales price of the firearm;19 and

 - Ensure that the purchaser obtains or has obtained a firearms safety device listed on DOJ’s roster of approved firearms safety devices.20 For more information about firearms safety devices, see the Child Access Prevention & Safe Storage in California section.